Moss1019/sql_tool/readme.md

 - foreign (marks the column as a foreign key that links to another table)

 NOTES <br />
-foreign key uses the column name to generate the SQL used to set up a reference unique is used to generate select by statements
+foreign key uses the column name to generate the SQL used to set up a reference <br />
+unique is used to generate select by statements

 ### Running the program